triangledirt/obj/README.md

 Call alib_observe() and alib_classify() as often and in any order you like.

+If you want to re-use a type to mean another type, go ahead and do so.
+If you need to discontinue use of a type, do so.

 ## aobj_t

 aobj_ts are longs. [aobj.h](https://github.com/triangledirt/alib/blob/main/aobj.h) defines some ways to manipulate them.
 At base, you'll do this: